dtzinov/ggrc-core/README.rst

 *********
-GGRC-Core
+gGRC-Core
 *********

 Requirements
 ============

-The following software is required to stand up a GGRC-Core development
+The following software is required to stand up a gGRC-Core development
 environment:

 .. list-table::